NiklasRosenstein/slap/docs/docs/glossary.md

       slap.toml
     ```

-Slap understands most details about a repository through a {@pylink slap.plugins.RepositoryHandlerPlugin}.
-It
+Slap understands most details about a repository through a [`RepositoryHandlerPlugin`][slap.plugins.RepositoryHandlerPlugin].
-comes with a default implementation that supports Git repositories and GitHub.
+It comes with a default implementation that supports Git repositories and GitHub.